anna099/hegel/consciousness/4-understanding.md

 Law, therefore, is *objectified flux*.
 It is stabilised instability.
-As an example, we might think of Heraclitus's famous saying, that 'everything gives way and nothing stands fast' [πάντα χωρεῖ καὶ οὐδὲν μένει]: this saying takes the impermanence of appearances, and renders from them a permanent law.[^49] These laws are what govern the in-itself: the supersensible *beyond* that grounds all appearances.
+As an example, we might think of Heraclitus's famous saying, that 'everything gives way and nothing stands fast' [<span lang="el">πάντα χωρεῖ καὶ οὐδὲν μένει</span>]: this saying takes the impermanence of appearances, and renders from them a permanent law.[^49] These laws are what govern the in-itself: the supersensible *beyond* that grounds all appearances.
 Now, insofar as 'grounding' is a relation of two distinct things, the supersensible must be distinct from appearance.
 But it cannot be distinct merely through a kind of *diversity*, in the same way that a cat and a dog are distinct, because such diversity allows for no *essential* relation -- and, therefore, no grounding.
-As such, supersensible and appearance are distinct by the only other possible kind of distinction: through *opposition*, or inversion.
+As such, supersensible and appearance are distinct by the only other possible kind of
+distinction: through *opposition*, or inversion.
 This is how Hegel's idea of the **inverted world** comes about.
 Coming to the conclusion that any object must, in-itself, be the *opposite* of itself, the understanding is left with no choice but to posit a second supersensible world wherein everything is the precise opposite of the world of appearance.
 'The *one* is *appearance*, the *other* is the *in-itself*.
-The *one* world is as it is for others, whereas the *other* is as it is *for itself*, so that, to use the previous examples, what tastes sweet is *really*, or *inwardly* in the thing itself, sour'.[^50] All of this is to say: the strategy of the understanding has failed.
+The *one* world is as it is for others, whereas the *other* is as it is *for itself*, so that, to use the previous examples, what tastes sweet is *really*, or *inwardly* in the thing itself, sour'.[^50] All of this is to
+say: the strategy of the understanding has failed.
 When stable truth cannot be found in a world of flux, an inner world must be posited, but in the *truth* of that inner world, all that is found is the opposite of what appears.
 Consequently, we learn nothing about the objects of experience.

 #### The Infinite {#infin}